-- Do they want to increase their mailing list?
+- Do they want to increase their mailing list subscribers?

 - Do they want to create a better synergy between their website and social media presence?

-- Is there a specific traffic channel they want to invest it more than others?
+- Is there a specific traffic channel they want to invest in more than others?

 - Do they know where they want to invest or do they need guidance from the web designer/agency?

-This step will define how the rest of your web design proposal will unfold and it’s for this reason that you must be thorough in understanding what was unsuccessful, to be able to find a solution to suit the client.
+This step will define how the rest of your document will unfold and it’s for this reason that you must be thorough in understanding what was unsuccessful, to be able to find a solution to suit the client.

-With the central issues surrounding the website proposal established you can proceed to the solution.
+With the central issues surrounding the website proposal established you can proceed to the actual solution.

-You need to draw a balance between explaining how you’re going to solve their problem whilst always linking the solution to how you will be an integral part of their success in the web design proposal.
+You need to draw a balance between explaining how you’re going to solve their problem whilst linking the solution to how you will be an integral part of their success.

-Provide clear ways of how the new or revamped web design will boost their sales and provide that much-needed facelift they have been searching for.
+Provide clear ways of how building a site will boost their sales and provide that much-needed facelift they have been looking for.
 Connect the conversations that the client is probably already having internally with your new ideas and solutions.